 The phrase hire purchase describes the finance scheme very well.
 You have the product on hire until the very last payment you make, when it will officially become solely your own.
-Up until that point, it will be owned exclusively by the company.
+Up until that point, it will be owned exclusively by the lender.
 Don’t be put off by this, though, as it can still provide a great way to purchase something that you otherwise might not have been able to afford.

-Some dealerships will allow you to make a lower monthly payment over a shorter period of time.
+Most dealerships will now allow you to make a lower monthly payment over a shorter period of time.
 This is usually 3 years, with a ballooned amount to pay off at the end.
 They’re very similar to interest-only mortgages in the way that you’ll only be paying off a small portion of the balance before you’re expected to clear a large amount as the agreement ends.

 Lease hire agreements, similar to hire purchase agreements, are exclusively used to rent vehicles (or other large goods).
 As a consumer, you will never officially ‘own’ the product.
 You’ll be paying a company to simply ‘borrow’ a vehicle for an extended period of time.